TopazTK/TrackKH/README.md

 ## Features
 - Automatic Tracking for Worlds, Counted Checks, and Important Checks.
+- Separate tracking for Archipelago Multiworld Checks.
 - Item and World exclusion from tracking logic.
+- Ability to customize with options such as Custom Background Images/Colors and Icons!
-- Ability to save and load the current state with ease.
+- Ability to save and load the current state with ease, with included Autosave!
 - Ability to resize the window at will.
 - Many more to come!